BenjaminGuzman/BenjaminGuzman/README.md

 ### I'm a backend developer, lifelong learner and student

-I've worked as fullstack on several projects related to various areas of software development, but what I like the most is backend, and I'm good at it.
+I've worked as fullstack on various projects, but what I like the most is backend.
-However, I'm also interested in security, data science and entrepreneurship
+However, I'm also interested in security, data science and entrepreneurship.

 ### I'm currently...